ChopinMQ/Segmentation/README.md

 # Segmentation
-This is for the retinal segmentation
+This is for the retina vessel segmentation